ginstrom/paladin-novel/chapters/14_legend-begins.md

 The slavers advanced with professional precision, their formation tight and disciplined.
 Their shields locked with practiced efficiency, spears angled at identical degrees, each rider maintaining perfect spacing despite the uneven terrain.
 At their head rode a man in expensive armor, his face hidden behind a helm decorated with silver inlay.
 Behind him came the foot soldiers—hardened men with the look of veterans, their weapons well-maintained and their movements coordinated.

-Gond stood at the settlement's edge, flanked by Pell and Aerin, watching the approaching force with tactical eyes.
+Gond stood at the settlement's edge, flanked by Pell and Lira, watching the approaching force with tactical eyes.
 Fifty-three by his count, all mounted, all armed with crossbows in addition to their melee weapons.
 A formidable force by any measure.

 "They're not here to negotiate," Pell observed.